gravitational/teleport/rfd/0133-connect-my-computer.md

 The version of the agent that Connect uses always matches the version of Connect.
-If Connect detects that the combination of the agent version and the cluster version breaks [the compatibility promise](https://goteleport.com/docs/faq/#version-compatibility), it shows a warning on the setup page and the status page, informing about lack of support and recommending an upgrade or a downgrade.
+If Connect detects that the combination of the agent version and the cluster version breaks [the compatibility promise](https://goteleport.com/docs/faq/#version-compatibility), it shows an error on the setup page and the status page informing about lack of support, recommends an upgrade or a downgrade and prohibits the user from starting the agent.

 As such, CMC is considered to be supported only when Connect is on the same major version or one major version behind the cluster.